cgarvis/chrisgarvis.com/_posts/2013-10-10-building-d3-bar-chart-for-angular.markdown

 D3 allow us to resize our data to the portions of the SVG using `d3.scale`.
-We tell the scale the `domain` which is the upper and lower bounds of the dataset and the `range` which is the upper and lower bounds of the chart.
+We tell the scale the upper and lower bounds of the dataset using `domain` and the upper and lower bounds of the chart using `range`.
 Using `x` and `y` functions generated from `d3.scale.linear()`, we can then place bars in the right spot on the SVG.